NavKumarV/firebase-dots-game/README.md

 ## Note:
-      1 Download all the files and then open the cmd prompt in root directory, type "npm install".
+      1 Download all the files and then open the cmd prompt in root directory, type 'npm install'.
       2 Use your own google firebase key, since the one which I have used in the project might be expired.